starsite/FileMaker-Swift/README.md

 SwiftFM is a Swift wrapper for working with the FileMaker Data API.
 Swift 4 or later required.

+This `README.md` is aimed at FileMaker devs who want to integrate the Data API into their Xcode projects.
+Each function is paired with an example.
+Everything shown below is part of the `DataAPI.swift` class, in this repo.

 ---

 ### 🚨 FileMaker v19